🏡 12 Keen Facts about Kent

 Kent was, dubiously enough, the site of the first speeding ticket in the UK.
 Specifically, a driver known by Walter Arnold received a fine for driving eight miles an hour – four times over the limit.
 What a reckless gent he was!

-Do you have any interesting or fun facts about Kent that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Kent?
+Share them in the comments below!